October 2026 Panchang Overview

 | – | – | – |

-Ekadashi Dates
+Ekadashi Dates in October 2026

 Ekadashi is one of the most significant fasts in Hindu tradition, dedicated to Lord Vishnu.
 It falls on the 11th day (Ekadashi Tithi) of both the Shukla Paksha (waxing moon) and Krishna Paksha (waning moon).
 Observing Ekadashi vrat is believed to cleanse sins, bring good health, and ensure spiritual upliftment.
 The Thakur Prasad Calendar October 2026 mentions two important Ekadashis this month.